Operation Ivory Soap: Conversions

 The Army Air Force delivered 24 vessels to Mobile, Alabama, in spring 1944 to start conversion.
 Six Liberty ships were converted into floating shops to repair aircraft.
 They were designated Aircraft Repair Units (Floating) and were equipped to repair planes as big as the B-29 Superfortress.
 Eighteen smaller ships were outfitted as Aircraft Maintenance Units for the repair of fighter aircraft.

 Eventually, six 440 ft-long Liberty ships were modified into Aircraft Repair Units (Floating) carrying about 344 men.
 Eighteen smaller 187 ft long coastal freighters were designated as Aircraft Maintenance Units and manned by 48 troops.
 Everything from the smallest aircraft parts to complete fighter wings were carried on these ships.
 The repair and maintenance facilities were manned 24 hours a day and the Liberty ships were equipped with a 40 × 72 ft steel deck to support helicopter operations, including quick ship-to-shore repair transport.

 The conversion added multiple shops and equipment to the Liberty Ships: machine tools, welding, cranes, sheet metal, radiator, tank, wood, patterns, blue print, electrical, fabric and dope, paint, air-conditioned instrument and camera shops, radio, battery, propeller, tires and fuel cells, armament and turrets, plating, radar, carburetor, and turbosupercharger.
 A shop for generating oxygen used aboard the bombers was also built.
-Each ship had a hospital, orderly room, mess facilities, sleeping quarters, laundry, post office, brig, and post exchange.
+Each ship had a hospital, orderly room, mess facilities, sleeping quarters, laundry, post office, Military prison#United States, and post exchange.
 The only work they did not perform was engine overhaul due to limited space.
 Two LCVPs and two DUKWs were added for ship-to-shore transportation along with three or four Sikorsky R-4 helicopters.
 The helicopters were used to locate downed planes, rescue flight crews and passengers, ferry technicians and mechanics to islands, and to transport parts.

 The ships carried a large inventory of steel, lumber, aluminum, and other materials to manufacture needed parts.
 They carried anti-aircraft guns.
 Each Liberty had a 3-inch 50 at the bow and a 5-inch 38 aft, plus two 40mm anti-aircraft and twelve 20mm anti-aircraft gun mounts.
 Proportionately less firepower went aboard the auxiliaries.
 The guns were manned by 27 members of the Naval Armed Guard while the ships' operations were performed by merchant marine crews.

 The ship conversion took place near Brookley Army Air Field.